 The nutritional requirements of the biofilms were not fully met by rain water, and were supplemented by sources already present in the pothole.
 The aqueous geochemistry of potholes under artificial oligotrophic conditions indicated that the biofilm was active, obtained nutrients directly from sediment and the host rock, and was able to influence water chemistry without nutrients derived from rain.
 The sampling of potholes filled with water from rain events found that wind-blown nutrients were an important contribution from storms.

 Imaging of pothole biofilms revealed novel adaptations to nutrient-limited conditions, such as microcolonies of cells and dense webs of extracellular polymeric substances, which suggested a high level of resilience in the endemic communities.

 Environmental 16s rRNA analysis of three different biofilms showed that sediment accumulation is key to species diversity: deep potholes (that can retain water for longer periods, but do not have much soil) supported bacterial communities similar in diversity to biofilms on bare rock, whereas biofilms from potholes with soils hosted a much more diverse community of heterotrophic bacteria.
 The increase in diversity as potholes accumulate sediment underlined the importance of soil formation in the desert environment.

 Hughes, Kebbi A., "Bacterial Communities and their Influence on the Formation and Development of Potholes in Sandstone Surfaces of the Semi-Arid Colorado Plateau" (2012).
 Electronic Thesis and Dissertation Repository.
-Paper 543.
+543.